School of Behavioral and Brain Sciences

 The Human Development and Early Childhood Disorders program is designed for students with backgrounds in psychology, special education, early childhood education, social work, and communication disorders.
 Students from other disciplines are also encouraged to apply.
 Those from other fields are generally not required to take leveling courses.

-Admission to the Human Development and Early Childhood Disorders program is based on a review of the applicant's GPA, GRE scores, letters of recommendation, and narrative description of interests, relevant experiences, and career goals.
+Admission to the Human Development and Early Childhood Disorders program is based on a review of the applicant's GPA (grade point average), GRE scores, letters of recommendation, and narrative description of interests, relevant experiences, and career goals.

 The plan of study includes a set of required foundational courses, elective course options, and supervised practical experience in applied settings designed to prepare students to work with children and their families.